spinerak/YachtDiceAP/yachtdice/docs/en_YachtDice.md

 ## When the player receives an item, what happens?

 An item can either be extra dice, extra rolls, extra score multipliers or the unlock of a scoring category.
-All of these allow for reaching higher scores and unlocking even more items.
+These items allow for sailing towards even higher scoress for even more loot.
 There are other items too, like extra points, lore, fun facts etc.

 ## What is the victory condition?